Captain Harlock (manga): Supporting characters

 Emeralda is Tochiro's lover and Mayu's mother.
 She decides to use a spaceship to follow Tochiro's coffin into space after his death.
 She is an early version of Emeraldas who would play a greater role in Leiji Matsumoto's later works.

 Mayu Ōyama (大山まゆ, Ooyama Mayu) (Maia Devlin in English), voiced by Chiyoko Kawashima in Japanese, Reba West in English.

-The daughter of Tochiro Oyama and "Queen Emeraldas" (referred to in this series as "Emeralda").
+Is the 7-year-old daughter of Tochiro Oyama and "Queen Emeraldas" (referred to in this series as "Emeralda").
 Harlock takes her under his wing following Tochiro's death and Emeraldas' departure, but she is unable to remain with Harlock due to Tochiro's wish that she remain on Earth.

 Professor Tsuyoshi Daiba (Professor Drake in English), voiced by Yonehiko Kitagawa.

 Tadashi Daiba's father, an astronomer and scientist.
 He was one of the few scientists who saw the aliens' threat and attempted to warn Earth's government before he was killed by the Mazone.
 Tadashi, affected by his father's murder, joined the Arcadia crew to seek his revenge.

 Mitsuru Kiruda (切田 満, Kiruda Mitsuru) (Alexander Kamerov in English), voiced by Hidekatsu Shibata in Japanese, Mike Reynolds (credited as Ray Michaels) in English.